greghesp/ha-bambulab/README.md

   code.
 - Please name your commits accordingly, and add some context as to what you have added.

+If you feel this integration was valuable, you can make a donation at https://Ko-fi.com/adriangarside

 ## Setup

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=greghesp&repository=ha-bambulab&category=Integration)

 To install, add this Github Repo to the HACS Custom Repositories, or click the badge above.

-For now, you will need the following information:

-- Printer IP
-- LAN Access Code (Can be found on the Printer settings)
+For configuration, you'll ideally use your Bambu Credentials for the simplest setup.
+You can then optionally provide the printer IP address to enable local direct to printer connection and to enable the P1/A1 camera support.

+However the Bambu cloud connection doesn't support 2FA and passwordless social media accounts at this time.
+And it obviously does not support printers explicitly set to lan mode.
+If you fall into any of these, select the lan mode connection option.
+You will need to provide:
+- The printer type
-- Serial Number (Can be found in the printer settings or in Bambu Studio)
+- Printer Serial Number - can be found in the printer settings or in Bambu Studio
+- Local printer IP address - can be found in the printer network settings
+- LAN Access Code - can be found in the Printer settings

-### Setup using OAuth
+### Setup using Bambu Cloud w/ OAuth

 If you signed up using any OAuth method, you need to set a password for your Bambu Cloud account: